-All recognized groups who want to sponsor an event with alcohol on campus must meet with and secure the approval of the Director of University Services at least 45 days prior to the event.
+All recognized groups who want to sponsor an event with alcohol on university property must meet with and secure the approval of the Director of University Services at least 45 days prior to the event.
 Approval forms are available from, and are facilitated by, the University Events and/or University Services.
-Alcohol may be served on campus or at university-sponsored events only under licensed conditions.
+Alcohol may be served on university property or at university-sponsored events only under licensed conditions.